Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Introduction

 \section{Introduction}

-The problem of estimating the number of unseen features generalizes the popular unseen-species problem, and its importance has grown dramatically in recent years driven by applications in biological sciences \citep{ionita2009estimating,gravel2014predicting,zou2016quantifying,chakraborty2019somatic}.
-Consider a population of individuals such that each individual is endowed with a finite collection of $\mathds{W}$-valued features, with $\mathds{W}$ being a possibly infinite space, and denote by $p_{i}$ the probability that an individual has feature $w_{i}\in\mathds{W}$ for $i\geq1$.
-In its most common formulation, the unseen-features problem assumes $N\geq1$ observable random samples $Z_{1:N}=(Z_{1},\ldots,Z_{N})$ from the population, with $Z_{n}=(Z_{n,i})_{i\geq1}$ being independent Bernoulli random variables with unknown parameters $(p_{i})_{i\geq1}$, and call for estimating
+The problem of estimating the number of unseen features generalizes the popular unseen-species problem \citep{orlitsky2016optimal}, and its importance has grown dramatically in recent years, driven by applications in biological sciences \citep{ionita2009estimating,gravel2014predicting,zou2016quantifying,chakraborty2019somatic}.
+Consider a generic population in which each individual is endowed with a finite collection of $\mathds{W}$-valued features, with $\mathds{W}$ possibly being an infinite space, and denote by $p_{i}$ the probability that an individual has feature $w_{i}\in\mathds{W}$ for $i\geq1$.
+The unseen-features problem assumes $N\geq1$ observable random samples $Z_{1:N}=(Z_{1},\ldots,Z_{N})$ from the population, such that $Z_{n}=(A_{n,i})_{i\geq1}$ are independent Bernoulli random variables with unknown parameters $(p_{i})_{i\geq1}$.
+Then, the goal is to estimate the number of hitherto unseen features that would be observed if $M\geq1$ additional samples were collected, i.e.

-namely the number of hitherto unseen features that would be observed if $M$ additional samples were collected.
-The unseen-species problem arises under the constraint that each individual is endowed with one feature, i.e. a species \citep{fisher1943relation,good1956number,efron1976estimating,orlitsky2016optimal}.
-The estimation of $U$ belongs to the broad class of feature sampling problems, which aim at extrapolating properties of the feature's composition of unobservable samples.
-In biology we may think of individuals as organisms and of features as groups to which organisms belong to, with each group being defined by any difference in the genome relative to a reference genome, namely a (genetic) variant.
-A wide range of approaches have been developed to estimate the unseen genetic variation, including Bayesian methods \citep{ionita2009estimating,masoero2019more}, jackknife \citep{gravel2014predicting}, linear programming \citep{gravel2014predicting,zou2016quantifying}, and Good-Toulmin estimators \citep{orlitsky2016optimal,chakraborty2019somatic}.
+with $\ind$ being the indicator function.
+The unseen-species problem arises under the assumption that each individual is endowed with only one feature, i.e. a species.
+A wide range of approaches have been developed to estimate $U$, including Bayesian methods \citep{ionita2009estimating,masoero2019more}, jackknife \citep{gravel2014predicting}, linear programming \citep{zou2016quantifying}, and variations of Good-Toulmin estimators \citep{orlitsky2016optimal,chakraborty2019somatic}.